In the beginning

 As a result of YEARS of pain, I resolved myself to "fix this shit".
 The following requirements were created allow me and others to enjoy my home lab.

-- 99.9% uptime
+- Aspire for 99.9% uptime

-- Get off VMWare and onto Proxmox
+- Get off VMware and onto Proxmox

-- No more consumer (prosumer scrutinized)
+- No more consumer (prosumer decisions scrutinized)

-- Fully automated operations
+- Fully automated operations including backups, health checking, data scrubbing, etc...

 V1 - Architecture of today